mchmarny/disco/README.md

 disco run images
 ```

-All the generic options listed above, plus:
+The `images` command supports all of the generic options listed above, plus:

 * `--digest` - outputs only image digests (default: false).
-Helpful when you want to pipe the resulting list to another program.
+This is helpful when you want to pipe the resulting image digests to another program.

-The resulting JSON formatted report looks something like this (abbreviated):
+The resulting report in JSON format will look something like this (abbreviated):

 ```json
 [